tari-project/tari/RFC/src/RFC-0201_TariScript.md

   on the stack with a value of zero.
 In other words, the script fails if the stack is empty, or contains more than one element, or aborts early.
 * It is not Turing complete, so there are no loops or timing functions.
-* The Rust type system ensures that only compatible data types can be operated on, e.g. A public key cannot be added to an integer scalar.
-Errors of this kind cause the script to fail.
-Non-reference implementations MUST replicate this behaviour.
+* The opcodes enforce type safety. e.g. A public key cannot be added to an integer scalar.
+Errors of this kind MUST cause the script to fail.
+The Rust implementation of Tari Script automatically applies the type safety rules.

 ### Opcodes

-Tari Script opcodes are enumerated from 0 to 255 and are represented as a single unsigned byte.
-The opcode set is initially limited to allow for the applications specified in this RFC, but can be expanded in future.
+Tari Script opcodes range from 0 to 255 and are represented as a single unsigned byte.
+The opcode set is initially limited to allow for the applications specified in this RFC, but can be expanded in the future.

+The maximum length of a script when serialised is 2,048 bytes.

 ```rust,ignore
 pub enum Opcode {